 Shop display cabinets are another good idea for this area.
 This is where shops pre-1980s displayed most of their products.
 Cabinet displays were in fashion as they looked elegant and were a good solution at the time.
 They are still useful now.

 Another possibility is for you to use digital displays of various kinds.
 Computer shops or stores that sold techie goods traditionally use digital displays for their advertising.
 With monitors being so cheap you could possibly install one or a few where cigarettes used to be to advertise products within your store.

 There are many different ideas you can employ to fill the space where cigarettes used to be sold.

-It is better to put in place the above tactics sooner rather than later, as the tobacco display ban will mean loss of revenue in the long-term for you, so you will have to push the product you sell sooner rather than later.
+It is better to put in place the above tactics sooner rather than later.
+The tobacco display ban will mean a loss of revenue in the long-term for you.
+So you’ll have to push the product you sell sooner rather than later.
 So, kit out this area with new display equipment and push your top-selling products here.